ekrell/icore_website/news/icore_news_20230904.md

 I hope you are all enjoying the three-day weekend!

-(I can't believe I am writing a newsletter on labor day.)
+(I can't believe I am writing a newsletter on Labor Day.)

 ## iCORE Meetings